fgeck/homelab-k8s-v1-alpha/README.md

 - [x] Deploy an app and it is reachable in local network via some dummy dns + modification of /etc/hosts on a client machine
 - [x] Deploy an app end to end with dedicated certificates (whoami-external)
 - [x] Decide about storage provider.
 Requirements:
-  - The node that hosts proxmox has a dediqated 2TB SSD where data will be stored.
+  - The node that hosts Proxmox has a dedicated 2TB SSD where data will be stored.
 This must be available to many pods
   - A multi VM multi Node setup must be possible
   - Some PVs that will be used for database and backed up on a daily basis.
   - Some PVs that just store some 'not so important data'.
 Can be used from the VMs storage itself, but must be checked against how TalOS behaves on reset/upgrade etc.